URL path: Index page // Intercellular Adhesion Molecule 1 (ICAM-1)

 Intercellular Adhesion Molecule 1 (ICAM-1)

-Intercellular Adhesion Molecule 1 (ICAM-1), also known as CD45, is a member of the immunoglobulin family and is expressed primarily on the surface of endothelial cells and on cells of the immune system.
+Intercellular Adhesion Molecule 1 (ICAM-1), also known as CD45, is a member of the immunoglobulin family and is expressed primarily on the surface of endothelial cells and cells of the immune system.

 Following stimulation, through cytokines, the concentration of ICAM-1 is increased.